mSchumacher.com

-The driver line up for the team had until this year, since 1996 been German Michael Schumacher and Irishman Eddie Irvine.
+The driver line up for the team had from 1996-2000 been German Michael Schumacher and Irishman Eddie Irvine.
 Schumacher was the number 1 team driver and Irvine the number 2.
-This was contractually stipulated and Irvine had to defer to Schumacher in a race should the situation arise (and it has on several occasions).
-Although Irvine started out publically stating his happiness for this situation and supporting it, during 1999 in particular he has been outspoken against both it and at times Schumacher.
+This was contractually stipulated and Irvine had to defer to Schumacher in a race should the situation arise (which it did on several occasions).
+Although Irvine started out publicly stating his happiness for this situation and supporting it, during 1999 in particular he was outspoken against both it and at times Schumacher.

-In 2000 Rubens Barrichello swapped from the Stewart team (now Jaguar) with Irvine at Ferrari, to partner Michael.
-This was an inevitable move, not least because Irvine had, during Michael's absence due to injury in 1999, made some disparaging remarks about him.
-Barrichello came to the team announcing that he was not a number two to Schuey, which many people found this hard to believe.
+In 2000, Rubens Barrichello swapped from the Stewart team (which became Jaguar) with Irvine at Ferrari, to partner Michael.
+This was an inevitable move, not least because Irvine had, during Michael’s absence due to injury in 1999, made some disparaging remarks about him.
+Barrichello came to the team announcing that he was not a number two to Schuey, which many people found hard to believe.
 In confident style Michael stated that the driver who proved fastest would be team number one.
-Di Montezemolo clarified the situation by stating that the team had a number "1A" and a number "1B" driver.
+Di Montezemolo clarified the situation by stating that the team had a number “1A” and a number “1B” driver.

 The 1999 car was the 45th racing car built by Ferrari to race in the championship.
 It was named the F399 by virtue of the fact it had a 3 litre displacement and that the year was 1999.
-For some years up until 1996 they had been using a V12 engine, but regulation changes in 1996 restricted maximum engine displacement to 3000cc, down form 3500cc.
-The V10 layout is proven to be optimum for this size and all teams including Ferrari now use 10 cylinder engines.
+For some years up until 1996 the team had been using a V12 engine, but regulation changes in 1996 restricted maximum engine displacement to 3000cc, down from 3500cc.
+The V10 layout was proven to be optimum for this size and all teams including Ferrari began using 10 cylinder engines.
+This continued until F1 rules mandated V8 engines from the 2006 season.

 Chassis: Carbon fibre composite monocoque